Talking to staff experiencing perimenopause and menopause: essential tips for all school leaders

 It’s also worth remembering that navigating these difficult conversations can have a knock-on effect on us.
 It’s important to consider who can be there for you too, without breaking confidentiality.

-Helen Clare is a Menopause Coach, Ex-Biology teacher and lifelong Biology geek!
+Helen Clare is a menopause educator and mentor, and ex-biology teacher and lifelong Biology geek!
 She has a BSc Hons (Biology) PGCE and an MA Creative Writing.
 Helen is International Coaching Federation trained and an associate of the British Menopause Society.
 She has 12 years’ experience in Educational Strategy with Arts Council England and Creative Partnerships.
 Helen has enjoyed running ‘Menopause in Schools’ for 3 years

 - https://www.swanstudy.org/swan-investigator-dr-victoria-fitz-is-featured-in -healio-article-infertility-involuntary-childlessness-link-to-midlife-depressive-anxiety-symptoms/